ctarx/rpi-ansible/README.md

 # rpi-ansible
-> Setup a Raspberry Pi using Ansible
+> Initial setup of a Raspberry Pi with Ansible

 ## Install Raspberry Pi OS